 Those who wish to see an end to homelessness must be unyielding in their advocacy for rental housing that is safe, affordable, available, and accessible to people with the lowest incomes.
 Over the decades of direct federal involvement in housing, we have learned much about how the government, private, and public sectors can partner with communities to create affordable housing that will improve lives, heal neighborhoods, and help communities flourish.
-We must take this evidence, and our stories, to lawmakers to show them that this can, and must, be done.
+We must take this evidence, and our stories, to lawmakers to show that homelessness and housing poverty can, and must, be abolished.